shmulik-heifetz/resume/README.md

 ## **About**

-- Experienced **Firmware Engineer and Architect** with over **12 years** of expertise in **embedded security engines**, designing and writing secure, modular, and efficient code solutions.
+- Experienced Firmware Engineer and Architect, with over 12 years of expertise in embedded security engines, designing and writing secure modular and efficient code solutions.
+- Specializing in secure ROM development and best practices, bootstrapping secure embedded engines, experience with pre and post silicon vehicles
-- Expertise in writing **E2E automation solutions** for development and testing flows.
+- Expertise in writing E2E automation solution for firmware development and testing flows
-- Technical lead in **development methodologies**, strategic planning, and system-wide work processes.
+- Technical lead of firmware development methodologies, strategic and system wide mode of work

 ## **Languages & Technologies**